abachman/backup-toolkit/readme.md

 2. `cap keys:sync` - make sure backup knows who node is and node knows who backup is.
 Also, make sure both know the admin.
 Some folks like backup-toolkit for this feature alone. (see *lib/key_exchange.rb* for details)

 3. `cap dist:install` - this one is safe to repeat if the software is updated.
-It's recommended, in fact, if you've created backup jobs on the node.  dist:uninstall will wipe out all your backup tasks, dist:install will simply overwrite the scripts and master config file.
+If you've created backup jobs on the node, this is the recommended way of updating or rescheduling backup-runner.  dist:uninstall will wipe out all your backup tasks, dist:install will simply overwrite the scripts and master config file.

-4. `cap backup:create` - repeat as neccessary.
+4. `cap node:create_task` - repeat as neccessary.

-5. `cap backup:execute` - just to make sure everything runs smoothly.
+5. `cap node:execute` - just to make sure everything runs smoothly.

+Optional

-6. `cap backup:jobs` - show a listing of backup tasks on the node.
+`cap node:jobs` - show a listing of backup tasks on the node.
 The listing should be in Wikimedia format, suitable for documentation.

+`cap node:log` - read the log file on a given node.

+`cap backup:list` - show a listing of all archive files on a given backup server.

 ### Coming Soon